 A new medication schedule helped too.
 David found it much easier to stick to his medication when he switched from pills to injections, which he only needed once per month.

 David Binanay’s story raises an interesting series of questions.
+What is music therapy?
 Can music help heal us?
 What role does music play in our health and happiness?
 Can music be a form of medicine?

 Let me share what I’ve learned about the health benefits of music.